mcraeteisha/express-note-taker/README.md

 ## Work Completed

-To complete this project, I created a HTML, CSS, and Javascript files to build a code quiz.
+To complete this project, I used HTML, Javascript, and Express to build a Note Taking app.

-Using VS Code, I completed the following:
+Using VS Code, my Terminal, and Heroku, I completed the following:

 * Created HTML routes that returned HTML files to the user.
 * Created API routes that returned JSON data to the user and saved the user's notes to a JSON file.